 New Jersey stands as a pioneer in the legal US online casino industry.
 The Garden State legalized online casinos in February 2013, with the first of the state’s platforms launching in November 2013.
 More than 20 mobile casinos operate in New Jersey, the most in any US state.
 Golden Nugget Casino, Betfair/FanDuel Casino, and DraftKings Casino lead the pack as the most popular online casinos in the state.

-One of the US leaders in retail gambling revenue, Pennsylvania lawmakers passed legislature approving online casinos in October 2017.
+One of the US leaders in retail gambling revenue, Pennsylvania lawmakers passed legislation approving online casinos in October 2017.
 Pennsylvania’s first state-regulated mobile casinos launched in July 2019.
 With more than 10 online casinos already launched, and more to come, Pennsylvania is second only to New Jersey in the US legal mobile casino market.
 FanDuel Casino, BetRivers Casino, and SugarHouse Online Casino stand atop the Pennsylvania mobile casino market.

 Delaware passed legislation in 2012 to become the first state to legalize online casinos.
 Delaware’s mobile casinos are consolidated into a single platform, which launched in November 2013.
 The platform operates as a joint venture among Delaware’s three retail casinos and 888 Holdings.